Zrp0906/Spatial-representation-and-GDIM/README.md

 # Spatial-representation-and-GDIM
-This is a new perspective about the spatial representation, also a proof of GDIM
+This is a new perspective about the spatial representation, also a proof of GDIM.
+Perhaps we can represent the coordinate axes without using straight lines.